Tengrism: Mongolia

-In Mongolia, Tengrism has not died out and is still practised by about 2.5 percent of the population.
-The Western peoples and Southern peoples are known to have the highest number of Tengrism practitioners.
-In Mongolian, Tengrism is often referred to as "бөө мөргөл" or "böö mörgöl".

-In an interview about Mongolian shamanism, Tengrism is explained as the belief that the universe has its own order, that no one could change that order, and that one can only live in harmony with it by understanding the heavenly powers and how it affects human lives, and regulating one's life according to that.
-The "Great Khan" is quoted saying: "I am doing this work with the grace of the Eternal Heaven.", which is interpreted as stating that his actions are not accidental, but that the universe was calculated to be appropriate for doing such act.
+In Mongolia, Tengrism continues to be practised by a small percentage of the population.

 Modern revival

-"Tengrism" is the term for a revival of Central Asian shamanism after the dissolution of the Soviet Union.

-In Kyrgyzstan, Tengrism was suggested as a Pan-Turkic national ideology following the 2005 presidential elections by an ideological committee chaired by state secretary Dastan Sarygulov.
-Kyrgyzstan counts no fewer than 50,000 followers of Tengri today.
-An attempt was made by Tengrist followers in Kyrgyzstan to get recognition of the religion by collecting 5,000 signatures and submitted to government.
-But the government did not recognize it.
-Some campaigners accused the Muslim leaders of Kyrgyzstan of lobbying the government.
+Tengrism, as a form of Central Asian shamanism, has experienced a revival following the dissolution of the Soviet Union in 1991.
+In Kyrgyzstan, Tengrism was suggested as a pan-Turkic national ideology following the 2005 presidential elections by an ideological committee chaired by state secretary Dastan Sarygulov.
+In 2014, an attempt was made by Tengrist followers to get recognition of the religion by collecting 5,000 signatures and submitting them to the government, though the motion was ultimately not recognized.

-Murat Auezov, former head of the National Public Library of Kazakhstan, regards Tengrism as a manifestation of an worldview in which mankind is identified with nature, in contrast to anthropocentric religions.
+Murat Auezov, former head of the National Public Library of Kazakhstan, regards Tengrism as a manifestation of a worldview in which humankind is identified with nature, in contrast to anthropocentric religions.

-According to Kazakh writer Ulyana Fatyanova, Tengrism does not have a specific set of laws, the laws of Tengri cannot be broken, as Tengri's laws are the laws of the universe (which might include physics, karma, spirits, gods and so on).
+According to Kazakh writer Ulyana Fatyanova, Tengrism does not have a specific set of laws—Tengri's laws are the laws of the universe (which might include physics, karma, spirits, gods, and so on).

-Turkish lawyer Burhanettin Mumcuoğlu became the first person in Turkey to officially change his religion from Islam to Tengrism in 2022.
+In 2022, the lawyer Burhanettin Mumcuoğlu became the first person in Turkey to officially change his religion from Islam to Tengrism.

 Demographics

-In Kazakhstan, there are over 1 million people following Tengrism as of 2024.
-It has not been recognized as one of the official religions there.
+In 2024, there were over one million people following Tengrism in Kazakhstan.
+However, it has not been recognized as one of the official religions there.

-In Kyrgyzstan, there are about 50,000 people following Tengrism, as of 2014.
-It has not been recognized as a religion there.
+In Kyrgyzstan, there were about 50,000 people following Tengrism in 2014.
+It has also not been recognized as a religion there.